DroopyTersen/droopy-postmessage/readme.md

 ```

 **Option 2**: Global Include
-1. Download <a href="https://raw.githubusercontent.com/DroopyTersen/droopy-postmessage/master/index.js">the source code</a> and include it on your page:
+1. Download <a href="https://raw.githubusercontent.com/DroopyTersen/droopy-postmessage/master/dist/droopyPostMessage.js">the source code</a> and include it on your page:

-Last, you need to include droopyPostMessage.js on both pages, the parent page, and the iframed page.
+**Setup** - Last, you need to include droopyPostMessage.js on both pages, the parent page, and the iframed page.

 ##Methods
 * **`droopyPostMessage.subscribe(key, handler)`** - allows a page to listen for a particular key